Radio-frequency identification: History

-In 1945, Leon Theremin invented the "Thing", a listening device for the Soviet Union which retransmitted incident radio waves with the added audio information.
-Sound waves vibrated a diaphragm which slightly altered the shape of the resonator, which modulated the reflected radio frequency.
+In 1945, Leon Theremin invented the "Thing", a listening device for the Soviet Union that retransmitted incident radio waves with the added audio information.
+Sound waves vibrated a diaphragm, which slightly altered the shape of the resonator, which modulated the reflected radio frequency.
 Even though this device was a covert listening device, rather than an identification tag, it is considered to be a predecessor of RFID because it was passive, being energised and activated by waves from an outside source.

 Similar technology, such as the Identification friend or foe transponder, was routinely used by the Allies and Germany in World War II to identify aircraft as friendly or hostile.
 Transponders are still used by most powered aircraft.
 An early work exploring RFID is the landmark 1948 paper by Harry Stockman, who predicted that "Considerable research and development work has to be done before the remaining basic problems in reflected-power communication are solved, and before the field of useful applications is explored."

 Mario Cardullo's device, patented on January 23, 1973, was the first true ancestor of modern RFID, as it was a passive radio transponder with memory.
 The initial device was passive, powered by the interrogating signal, and was demonstrated in 1971 to the New York Port Authority and other potential users.
 It consisted of a transponder with 16 bit memory for use as a toll device.
 The basic Cardullo patent covers the use of radio frequency (RF), sound and light as transmission carriers.
 The original business plan presented to investors in 1969 showed uses in transportation (automotive vehicle identification, automatic toll system, electronic license plate, electronic manifest, vehicle routing, vehicle performance monitoring), banking (electronic chequebook, electronic credit card), security (personnel identification, automatic gates, surveillance) and medical (identification, patient history).

 In 1973, an early demonstration of reflected power (modulated backscatter) RFID tags, both passive and semi-passive, was performed by Steven Depp, Alfred Koelle and Robert Freyman at the Los Alamos National Laboratory.
 The portable system operated at 915 MHz and used 12-bit tags.
 This technique is used by the majority of today's UHFID and microwave RFID tags.

 In 1983, the first patent to be associated with the abbreviation RFID was granted to Charles Walton.

 In 1996, the first patent for a batteryless RFID passive tag with limited interference was granted to David Everett, John Frech, Theodore Wright, and Kelly Rodriguez.